 Karter, M.J., Jr, and Molis, J.L., Firefighter Injuries in the United States, National Fire Protection Association, Quincy, MA 02169-7471, October 2012, www.nfpa.org

-In 2010, fire fighter injuries totaled 71,875 of which 32,675 or 45.4% occurred on the fire ground.
+In 2011, fire fighter injuries totaled 70,090 of which 30,505 or 43.5% occurred on the fire ground.

 What is the new technical idea?
 The three main objectives of a firefighting operation are life safety, fire extinguishment and property protection.
 Most fire departments have standard operating guidelines for achieving these objectives, which vary from department to department because they are based on the experience of the department leadership, the organization of the department, and the resources that each department has to respond to a fire.
 As a result, the actions of the fire fighters may not be driven by fire science but by tradition and experience.

 As an example, currently fire suppression operations are termed "offensive," if the fire fighters advance a hose line into a building to attack the fire, while a "defensive" operation would be to apply water streams into the building from a safe distance away from the building.
-A recent study on wind driven fires in structures, conducted by NIST in cooperation with the Fire Department of New York City, the Chicago Fire Department, the Fire Protection Research Foundation and New York University Polytechnic, demonstrated alternate means of reducing the fire hazard for both firefighters and building occupants by using new tools to control the fire from the floor above or the floor below the fire floor.
+A study on wind driven fires in structures, conducted by NIST in cooperation with the Fire Department of New York City, the Chicago Fire Department, the Fire Protection Research Foundation and New York University Polytechnic, demonstrated alternate means of reducing the fire hazard for both firefighters and building occupants by using new tools to control the fire from the floor above or the floor below the fire floor.
 Hence a good defensive operation became a great offensive operation.
 This study has made the fire service aware that the traditional approaches that have been taught over the years may not be the most effective or the safest tactics, nor necessarily lead to the best outcome.